visoft/google_books/README.md

 * `ratings_count`: *FixNum*
 * `covers`: *Hash*

-  The keys are :small\_thumbnail, :thumbnail, :small, :medium, :large, :extra\_large
+  The keys are `:thumbnail`, `:small`, `:medium`, `:large`, `:extra_large`

+  Not all of the image URLs are guaranteed to return something.
+Stick with thumbnail or small for the best results
 * `preview_link`: *String*
 * `info_link`: *String*